-We use outcome indicators to monitor our city over time, which provides information on trends that may influence our performance, including those outside our control.
-We do not set targets for outcome indicators though we have a desired trend direction.
+We use outcome indicators to monitor our city over time, which provides information on trends that may influence our performance including, those outside our control.
+We do not set targets for Outcome indicators though we have a desired trend direction.
 Of the 19 outcome indicators we monitor, one was trending in the desired direction and one had an adverse trend.
-For details see pages 124 to 125.
+For details see pages X to X.

-Ŋ $\overline{}$ 7) Total 5.
-Kaupapa Pāpori me ngā Mahi a Rēhia 1 17 1 19

-The negative trend was in relation to residents perception that Wellington offers a wide range of recreation activities.
+(Y) $\overline{\bigcirc}$ $\overline{\mathcal{A}}$ Total Commentary 5.
+Kaupapa Pāpori me ngā Mahi a Rēhia Social and recreation 1 17 1 19 The negative trend was in relation to residents' perception that Wellington offers wide range of recreation activities.
 The one positive trend was an increase in residents' who stated they were active for 2.5 hours or more each week.

-We use performance measures to track how well we are delivering services against targets as set out in the 10-year and Annual Plans.
-The detailed results of Key Performance Indicators are listed in Chapter 9 of this section, see 142 to 146.
-These pages include data for the last three years to show trends and include variances explanations for relevant areas where targets have been exceeded or not met.
+We use performance measures to track how well we are delivering services against targets as set out in the 10-year and annual plans.
+The detailed results of Key Performance Indicators are listed in Chapter 9 of this section, see pages x to x.
+These pages include data for the last three years to show trends and include variances explanations for relevant areas where target have been exceeded or not met.